theandrew168/sbs-website/content/posts/a-better-pattern-for-go-http-handlers.md

 			util.ServerErrorResponse(w, r, err)
 			return
 		}
+    })
 }
-}
 ```

-# Pros and Cons

-## Pros

-1. Locality / clarity of deps: everything a route needs is right next to it.
-It is very clear where routes need storage, for example.
-2. No more need for the intermediate application struct, now all handlers are independent and de-coupled.
-Less state to worry about.
-Getting the handlers is one call now vs two.
-This could also enable handler to be split into separate packages.
-3. Easier to test handler logic independently of router-level controls (auth, RBAC, etc) and things that are handled by middleware.
-4. Simplified testing: each route only needs to setup the deps it needs now.
-Before, I had to setup everything the application struct needed just to a test a route that might not need ANY of the deps.

-## Cons
+This is pretty nice!
+Gone is that fussy, shared "application struct".
+Additionally, each handler's dependencies are now explicitly clear.
+If a handler doesn't need any extra resources, then it simply doesn't get any.
+This makes testing much simpler and removes all of that "gotta spin up every dependency for every handler" boilerplate.
+Plus, if I wanted to, I could now split my handlers up between different packages because they are no longer coupled to a shared struct.

+There is at least one downside, though: repetition.
-1. Mild repetition.
-If many routes have the same deps, you have to pass em into every route.
-However, I consider this to be more of a facet of reality and is better left obvious.
-The truth is the same: these routes all need these deps.
-But shifting them into a central struct and coupling things together just to “save some lines” doesn’t seem worth it to me.
-I’d rather have a bit of repeated code than the wrong abstraction.
+If many handlers have the same dependencies, then you have to pass them into every route.
+However, I consider this to be more indicative of reality and is better off being written transparently.
+The truth is the same either way: these handlers all need these dependencies.
+Shifting them into a central struct and coupling things together just to save a few lines of code doesn’t seem worth it to me.

+You know me, I’d rather have a bit of duplication than the wrong abstraction.